Stack Migration

 What happens during migration

-Section titled “What happens during migration”- Source stack is stopped (or kept running if
+Section titled “What happens during migration”- Source stack is stopped (no live-replication mode today — workload is offline for the duration of the transfer)

---liveis checked for read-mostly workloads) - Named volumes are streamed over mTLS from source to destination using tar + chunked transfer
+- Named volumes are streamed over the mTLS tunnel from source to destination using a chunked tar protocol — both sides run a helper container scoped to the volume

-- On failure: destination stack is removed, source is restarted, alert is raised
+DELETE /stacks/{name}/migrate/{id}/source(or via the migration’s detail page). - On failure: the destination stack is removed, the source is restarted, and the failure is recorded so the migration can be inspected later.

-The entire flow is one atomic operation from the user’s perspective — if any step fails, you end up back where you started.
+The user-visible flow is atomic — if any step fails you end up back on the source host with the source running.

 Rollback